-4. Control in the Minimum Phase Case
+4. Control in the minimum-phase case

-We will start by controlling the process in the minimum phase case, where most water goes directly into the lower tanks.
+We will start by controlling the process in the minimum-phase case, where most water goes directly into the lower tanks.
 For simulations, make sure to enter the correct γ -values into the mask of the Quadtank block.
 For experiments on the physical process, make sure that it is configured so that 70 % of the flow from Pump 1 goes into Tank 1, and that 70 % of the flow from Pump 2 goes into Tank 2.
 This is achieved with the following valve configuration: AV1, AV2 and BV1 should be pulled out while BV2 should be pushed in (from the users perspective).
 Also make sure valves AV3, AV4, BV3, BV4 and V5 are all pushed down.

-4.1 Choice of Control Structure and Design
+Choice of control structure and design

-Exercise 1 Have a look at the transfer matrix G{min} in MATLAB and also compute the zeros of the system:
+Assignment 1.
+Have a look at the transfer matrix of G{min} in Matlab and also compute the zeros of the system:

-Gmin

-zero(minreal(ss(Gmin)))
+'''

+tf(Gmin)

+tzero(Gmin)

+'''

 Also compute the RGA of $G{min}(0)$:

+'''

-GO = evalfr(Gmin,0i)
+G0 = evalfr(Gmin,0i)

-GO.transpose(inv(GO))
+G0.inv(G0).'

+'''

 Do the results agree with the preparatory exercises?

 Now compute the RGA matrix for higher frequencies, say $\omega = 0.1, 0.5, 1, 10, 100$ rad/s, that is, we control the closed loop system faster and faster.
-How does the RGA matrix change with increasing frequency? \diamond The RGA analysis suggests that we should control Tank 1 with Pump 1 and Tank 2 with Pump 2.
+How does the RGA matrix change with increasing frequency? \Diamond The RGA analysis suggests that we should control Tank 1 with Pump 1 and Tank 2 with Pump 2.
 If we ignore the cross-terms in the transfer matrix, we see that the problem is reduced to controlling the two single-tank processes $$G{min11}(s) = \frac{\gamma_1 c_1}{1 + sT_1}, \qquad G{min22}(s) = \frac{\gamma_2 c_2}{1 + sT_2}$$ From the basic course we know that we can control a single-tank process without stationary error using a PI controller.
 The resulting control structure is shown in Figure 3.

-Figure 3 The control structure in the minimum phase case.
+Figure 3 The control structure in the minimum-phase case.